PSPDFKit/dotnet-pdf-library-for-android/README.md

 try {
 	PSPDFKitGlobal.Initialize(this, licenseKey: null);
 } catch (PSPDFKitInitializationFailedException ex) {
-	Console.WriteLine ("Current device is not compatible with PSPDFKit: {0}", ex.Message);
+	Console.WriteLine ("Current device is not compatible with Nutrient: {0}", ex.Message);
 }
 ```